 Don’t put yourself or the Lord in a box

 That’s one of the things that concerns me about finding your “purpose”.
 What if God asks you to do something that you feel is outside your purpose?
-I wonder how many opportunities have been lost because something didn’t fall within our purpose, call, or “niche”.
+I’m sure we’ve lost opportunities because we felt they didn’t fall within our purpose, call, or “niche”.

 Let the Lord lead you